uktrade/trade-remedies-docker/README.md

 Run `make first-use`

+## BDD testing

+Behavioural testing is provided by Behave Django - https://github.com/behave/behave-django and can be triggered by:

+Run `make bdd`

+This make command creates a test database that is used by the 'apitest' container, runs migrations and then initialises BDD tests.

+When running from within a BDD test, if the public or caseworker sites access the API, they access an endpoint on the 'apitest' container.

+This means that BDD tests are completely siloed from local development infrastructure and can be run in parallel.

+The 'apitest' container is configured to allow access to test object creation endpoints that are excluded from other configurations.

 ### Required manual configuration

 You *must* update values to your `local.env` files to operate the websites locally.
 See the inline comments in the individual repositories.

 Run `make collect-notify-templates`

 ## Sites